West Fargo Public Schools is a strong advocate for instruction in the Arts, offering students a wide variety of opportunities in all grades.

 Elementary students participate in visual arts classes on a regular basis, with two thirty minute classes every six days.
 Instruction is focused on design, expression, and exploration.
 Students have opportunities to work with a wide variety of art mediums, and teachers have iPads to aide in their instruction and encourage student portfolios and reflection.
 Students are provided with sketchbooks in addition to the materials and tools required for each project that they complete.

 Middle school students have the opportunity to participate in art courses in grades six, seven, and eight.
 All sixth grade students take one quarter-long visual arts course.
 Seventh and eighth grade courses are elective courses that occur every other day for a semester.
 Middle School Art classes explore the mediums of clay, fiber, paint, and drawing.
-The instructional focus delivers connections of Visual Arts to the other educational content areas, daily lives and the world around.
+The instructional focus supports students as they make connections of Visual Arts to the other educational content areas, daily lives and the world around.
 Students practice techniques while learning how to communicate thoughts, ideas, and emotions through art.

-Art electives are offered at the high school level including courses in appreciation, drawing and design, painting, ceramics, and art trends.
-Instruction in these courses are created with artistic literacy in mind.
+Art electives are offered at the high school level including courses in drawing and design, painting, ceramics, and art trends.
+Instruction in these courses focused on engaging students in activities that support and build artistic literacy.
 Students are offered opportunities in artistic investigation and experimentation with materials, techniques, and concepts.
 While delving into their own creativity, students learn how to convey meaning and communicate through their art works.